Pilasters are architectural elements that add visual interest, depth, and decoration to structures while providing structural integrity.

 This comprehensive guide covers everything you need to know about the purpose, history, and its uses in construction and interior design.

-When comparing a column vs pilaster, it’s important to note that while columns are freestanding, pilasters are engaged with the wall and typically have a shallow depth.
+When comparing a column vs. a pilaster, it’s important to note that while columns are freestanding, pilasters are engaged with the wall and typically have a shallow depth.

-They serve a mostly decorative purpose, while also improving the strength and stability of the walls they adorn.
+They serve mostly decorative purposes while also improving the strength and stability of the walls they adorn.

 They are most commonly found in classical and neoclassical styles of architecture.
 The protruding design provides relief to flat wall surfaces, while the capital and base mirror the style of columns used in the structure.